All Episodes

 Bill gets caught in a support group.

-Oh my god, Hillary, are you gonna make it, babe?
+Oh my God, Hillary, are you going to make it, babe?

-Catherine Graham comes along talking about a bunch of rot gut men live in Washington, D.C.
+Catherine Graham comes along, talking about a watch rot-gut men live in Washington, D.C.
 Nelson Mandela was in the village.

 He at the time was the president of South Africa.

-Hillary viewed this as a plea to Americans to stop the effort to impeach the priest.
+Hillary viewed this as a plea to Americans to stop the effort to impeach the preacher.

 He was sending a signal to the American people to stop this idea of impeaching her husband.